microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 > If you run this code multiple times, you will notice that whenever the measurement outcome is $1$, the post-measurement state of the qubit is $\ket 1$, and similarly for outcome $0$ the final state is $\ket{0}$.
 This is in line with our expectation that after the measurement the wave function 'collapses' to the corresponding state.

-An alternative way to implement a computational basis measurement is `MResetZ` operation that measures the qubit and resets it to the $\ket{0}$ state.
+An alternative way to implement a computational basis measurement is using the `MResetZ` operation that measures the qubit and resets it to the $\ket{0}$ state.
 Remember that Q# requires you to reset all qubits to $\ket{0}$ before releasing them, so if you don't need to use the qubit after you measure it, it is convenient to use `MResetZ` right away rather than do the measurement using `M` and follow it with a separate call to `Reset`.

 @[example]({
     "id": "single_qubit_measurements__implementing_measurement_demo",